-- Prior to work commencing on the project, rock construction entrances were installed south of 44th Avenue South, at the intersections of 6th Street South and Allyson Court.
-A third rock construction entrance was installed just north of 46th Avenue South, and west of 6th Street South (as shown on Plan Sheet 5).
-These will be maintained throughout the paving phase of construction.
-They may be removed at the time paving is completed. - A concrete truck washout area shall be constructed, designated and maintained just north of 46th Avenue South, and west of 6th Street South, (as shown on Plan Sheet 5). - After curbs are installed catch basin inlets within the curb lines will receive Type C inlet protection.
-Until that time Type A or B inlet protection must be maintained. - Maintain rear-yard inlet protection during grading and seeding operations. - Haul routes during construction are restricted to those shown on Page 2 of the Plan Sheets for Paving Plan. - Haul routes (designated on Plan Sheet 2) shall be swept at least once per week during construction. - Daily removal of tracked sediments is required from 44th Avenue South, and 6th Street South adjacent to the construction entrance.
-Daily removal of tracked sediments is also required on any paved portion of the haul route on 46th Avenue South, from the construction entrance to HWY 75. - After paving is completed, designated rear-yards and all boulevards (street right-of-ways) shall be seeded, mulched or receive fiber blankets per specifications and Plan Sheet 3. - c.
+• Prior to work commencing on the project, a rock construction entrance will be installed west of 6th Street, at West Hampton (as shown on Plan Sheet 5).
+This will be maintained throughout the paving phase of construction and may be removed only at the time paving occurs in the immediate area of the entrance.

+- Haul routes during construction are restricted to those shown on Page 2 of the Plan Sheets for Underground Utilities. - Haul routes (designated on Plan Sheet 2) shall be swept at least once per week during construction. - Daily removal of tracked sediments is required on 6th Street South, from 46th Avenue South to the construction entrance.
+Daily removal of tracked sediments is also required on any paved portion of the haul route on 46th Avenue South, from the 6th Street to HWY 75. - A concrete truck washout area shall be constructed, designated and maintained just south of West Hampton Drive, and west of 6th Street South, (as shown on Plan Sheet 3). - After curbs are installed catch basin inlets within the curb lines will receive Type C inlet protection.
+Until that time Type A or B inlet protection must be maintained. - Maintain rear-yard inlet protection during grading and seeding operations. - After paving is completed, designated rear-yards and all boulevards (street right-of-ways) shall be seeded, mulched or receive fiber blankets per specifications and Plan Sheet 3.

+c.
 Temporary Erosion and Sediment Control During Home Building Phase During the home building phase the Developer and Lot Owner/Contractor have responsibility to maintain any erosion and sediment control measures put in place during previous phases.
 In addition they must comply with the Single Family Residential Construction Erosion/Sediment Control Standards by doing the following:

-- Install construction fencing to protect the boulevard right-of-way area that has been seeded. - If the above area has been disturbed or is absent of grass, a silt fence or wattle (sediment logs) and the above construction fencing must be installed along the curb line. - A construction entrance must be installed and maintained throughout the home building phase, or until the driveway is installed if the construction entrance is located where the driveway will be installed. - Soil stockpiles must receive either silt fence or wattles (sediment logs) to capture erosion and sediment runoff. - If storm water drains from the lot under construction onto adjacent property and the adjacent lot has been graded, sodded or seeded, then the lot perimeter must receive silt fence or wattles (sediment logs) to capture any sediments eroding from the construction site. - During home building good house keeping measures must be implemented to keep garbage, building materials and any hazardous substances from leaving the construction site. - At the time of final grading for lawn installation the boulevard rightof-way must received approved erosion and sediment controls within 5 days of completing grading work.
+- Install construction fencing to protect the boulevard right-of-way area that has been seeded. - If the above area has been disturbed or is absent of grass, a silt fence or wattle (sediment logs) and the above construction fencing must be installed along the curb line. - A construction entrance must be installed and maintained throughout the home building phase, or until the driveway is installed if the construction entrance is located where the driveway will be installed. - Soil stockpiles must receive either silt fence or wattles (sediment logs) to capture erosion and sediment runoff. - If storm water drains from the lot under construction onto adjacent property and the adjacent lot has been graded, sodded or seeded, then the lot perimeter must receive silt fence or wattles (sediment logs) to capture any sediments eroding from the construction site. - During home building good house keeping measures must be implemented to keep garbage, building materials and any hazardous substances from leaving the construction site.

+• At the time of final grading for lawn installation the boulevard rightof-way must received approved erosion and sediment controls within 5 days of completing grading work.